nsauton/401k_contribution_page/README.md

 # 401k_contribution_page
 A single-page web application that provides a clear and intuitive interface for a user to manage their 401(k) contribution
+This web app utilizes the bulma css library for styling

 This project allows users to do the following:
 - contribute to their 401k with a specific dollar amount of their paycheck or a percentage of their paycheck